My notes from MBSR

 - Shame shuts down attention, learning, and compassion.
 And it does not work.
 Every part of you needs kind attention so you can transform.

 - Hug yourself.
 Put your hands on your heart or shoulder.
 It will release oxytocin and say, "I love you."
-Practice it so this bubble of self-love strengthens and never breaks and leaves you loney and lost.
+Practice it so this bubble of self-love strengthens and never breaks and leaves you lonely and lost.

 - Mindfulness changes one's relationship with discomfort.
 You don't complain.
-Your heart is racing, you are running out of breath, and you have aches and burning while doing gym because you know it is good for your health.
+Your heart is racing, you are running out of breath, and you have aches and burning while doing the gym because you know it is good for your health.

-Daron Larson is a mindfulness coach who uses the framework of physical fitness to help people develop attentional fitness skills.
-He guides people seeking deep focus, self-awareness, and resiliency and uses his attentional fitness philosophy to provide personalized guidance, exercises, and resources. - Embracing life's messiness can lead to feeling more at home in one's experience.
+- Daron Larson is a mindfulness coach who uses the framework of physical fitness to help people develop attentional fitness skills.
+He guides people seeking deep focus, self-awareness, and resiliency and uses his attentional fitness philosophy to provide personalized guidance, exercises, and resources.

 - Living in the present will go a lot better when you accept how frequently the present sucks.

 - The narrative mode of attention wasn't always our default.
-Louise Gluck says, We look at the world once, in childhood.
-The rest is memory.
+Louise Gluck says, "We look at the world once, in childhood.
+The rest is memory."
 Noticing that you're alive is a taste that adults have to reacquire.
 People think they don't have time to practice paying attention in the way I'm describing, but I think what we really resist is being willing to set aside our unresolved story problems, even for a few seconds.

 - Emotions show up physiologically in the body, and they connect to thoughts.
 Befriend your bodies.